rtrppl/orgrr/readme.md

 Orgrr uses file names as unique indentifiers.
 Therefore changing them will break the connection between notes - changing the #+title of a note (or any other meta-data about a note) will not cause any harm.
 In theory there should be no need to ever change the name of a file (or its location) after its creation.
 But sometimes there are stupid typos or naming conventions and the need to change a file name arises.

 This function allows to change the name of the file/note the current buffer visits and all corresponding links in other notes in the org-directory.
 Use it carefully.

+### orgrr-delete

+This function deletes the current note and shows the previous buffer.
+Links are not changed.

 ## FAQ